-The first version should definitely be considered a beta version and only used by people who know what they’re doing when it comes to setting up and configuring content management systems.
+These initial versions should definitely be considered beta code and only used by people who know what they’re doing when it comes to setting up and configuring content management systems.
 Right now, the functionality is quite rudimentary.
 (See this article for some background information.)
 Part of my reason for releasing for public use is to get feedback for improvements.

 It offers the following functionality: